LifeLock vs Aura (2026): Plan Prices, Renewal Traps & Which Wins

 - You're a long-term subscriber who successfully negotiates renewal discounts (call 1-800-543-3562 before renewal)

-- You want established brand reputation (LifeLock has been around since 2005)
+- You want the most established brand (LifeLock has operated since 2005)

 When Aura Wins

-- You want the best value for features (VPN + antivirus + monitoring at $15/mo)
+- You want the best value for features (3-bureau monitoring + VPN + antivirus at $12/mo annual)

-- You need a family plan (Aura's is simpler and cheaper)
+- You need a family plan (Aura's is simpler and dramatically cheaper per person)

 - You want a 60-day money-back guarantee to try it risk-free

-- You're switching from nothing to something and want all-in-one simplicity
+- You're going from nothing to something and want all-in-one simplicity

 When Neither Wins (The Free Alternative)

-For most people, this combination of free services provides 80%+ of what paid services offer:
+For most people, this stack of free services provides 80%+ of what the paid products offer:

 - Credit Karma (free) — TransUnion + Equifax monitoring